![]() | |

 - In 1751-52, the legal calendar was changed.
 Before the switch, a calendar year started on March 25, so that a date like January 1, 1750 (as recorded in the old system) would be January 1, 1751 (as recorded in the new system.)
 In some records created after that switch, dates like that were often noted as January 1, 1750/1751.
 I'm not doing professional-quality research, so I mostly just ignored this and picked up only the earlier year if there was any ambiguity.

 - Inconsistent spelling: Spelling of neither names nor of words was yet standardized in colonial times.
-When a family name was inconsistently spelled (e.g., Worick, Warrick, Worwick) I rather arbitrarily chose one and tried to use in consistently in this blog, without including all the alternatives.
+When a family name was inconsistently spelled (e.g., Worick, Warrick, Worwick) I rather arbitrarily chose one and tried to use it consistently in this blog, without including all the alternatives.
 If anyone tries to check my work or to dig deeper, keep that in mind.

 - Numbering system: To find anyone's father, double their number and add one; to find anyone's mother, double their number and add two.
 To find any father's kid, subtract one and divide by two; to find any mother's kid, subtract two and divide by two.
 If you notice a missing number, it's because: a) Ancestry.com had no information about that person; b) the person/couple is a duplicate--that is, somewhere down the line, cousins married or c) for those in the earliest generations, they stayed in England.